 Think about that for a moment.
 That makes sense right?
 Why would a potential client actively follow logo design news?… to target potential clients my whole strategy would need to change!!

-So I made the decision to target designers; to help others, and to freely offer value and help individuals that are my competiton to grow and improve.
-I did this because I loved learning from the resources I found, and got a buzz from helping others and seeing my following grow.
+So I made the decision to target designers; to help others, and to freely offer value and help individuals that are my competition to grow and improve.
+I did this because I loved learning from the resources I found and got a buzz from helping others and seeing my following grow.

 Wait?
 Target your competition?

-I know it sound crazy, but I’ve noticed an unexpected bi-product from doing that.
+I know it sounds crazy, but I’ve noticed an unexpected bi-product from doing that.